 Yang Sun, PhD

-Yang Sun is an Associate Professor of Supply Chain Management and Quantitative Methods in the College of Business Administration at California State University, Sacramento.
+Yang Sun is Professor of Supply Chain Management and Quantitative Methods in the College of Business Administration at California State University, Sacramento.
 In addition to his PhD in industrial engineering from Arizona State University, he has a Six-Sigma Black Belt.
 He also received an engineering degree from Tsinghua University in Beijing, China.
-Dr. Sun has research and teaching interests in the areas of global supply chain management, operations strategy, Lean and Six Sigma, managerial economics, operations research, and big data, and is a recipient of the university’s Outstanding Scholarly and Creative Activities Award as well as Outstanding Teaching Award.
-Dr. Sun currently serves as the Director for the Executive MBA Program.
+Dr. Sun has research and teaching interests in the areas of global supply chain management, operations strategy, Lean and Six Sigma, managerial economics, operations research, and data analytics, and is a recipient of the university’s Outstanding Scholarly and Creative Activities Award as well as Outstanding Teaching Award.
+Dr. Sun currently serves as the Director for the MBA for Executives Program.

 Sanjay Varshney, PhD, CFA

 Sanjay Varshney is Professor of Finance at California State University, Sacramento, and Senior Vice President/Investment Strategy Specialist for California and Nevada at Wells Fargo Private Bank – Wealth Management Group.
 He served as the Vice President for Economic and Regional Partnerships and Dean of the College of Business Administration at California State University, Sacramento, for 10 years.
 He earned an undergraduate degree in accounting and financial management from Bombay University, a master’s degree in economics from the University of Cincinnati, and a PhD in finance from Louisiana State University.
 He also holds the Chartered Financial Analyst designation.
 Dr. Varshney serves as the Chief Economist for the Sacramento Business Review.